-Dutch Hollow Farm ranks among the top 100 herds in the country for Jersey Performance Index (JPI) with an average JPI of +62 (8/18) on 762 cows.
-Half of the cows have been genotyped.
+Dutch Hollow Farm ranks among the top 100 herds in the country for Jersey Performance Index (JPI) with an average JPI of +70 (12/19) on 744 cows.

 Each year, Dutch Hollow Farm sponsors the Best Bred and owned award at The All American Junior Jersey Show and features photographs of winners in its Jersey Journal advertisements in January.